eclipse-iofog/iofog.org/content/docs/1.3.0/remote-deployment/setup-your-agents.md

 keyfile: ~/.ssh/id_rsa" > /tmp/agent.yaml
 ```

+Make sure to edit the `user`, `host`, and `keyfile` fields to correspond with the remote host you are deploying to.

-Once the templated fields have been edited, we can run:
+Once you have edited the fields to your liking, go ahead an run:

 ```bash
 iofogctl deploy agent -f /tmp/agent.yaml